Pituchai/Pituchai/README.md

 update comment, delete comment
 ## Comment on the review   ##
-show user who write comments on the review.
+write comments on the review.

 ## URL ##
 `POST /type`